dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 ## Special Accommodations

-Students with disabilities who may need disability-related academic adjustments and services for this course are encouraged to meet with the instructor privately as early in the term as possible.
-Students requiring disability-related academic adjustments and services must consult the Student Accessibility Services office (205 Collis Student Center, 646-9900, Student.Accessibility.Services@Dartmouth.edu).
-Once SAS has authorized services, students must show the originally signed SAS Services and Consent
+Students requesting disability-related accommodations and services for this course are encouraged to schedule a phone/video meeting with me as early in the term as possible.
+This conversation will help to establish what supports are built into my online course.
+In order for accommodations to be authorized, students are required to consult with Student Accessibility Services (SAS; student.accessibility.services@dartmouth.edu; SAS website; 603-646-9900) and to email me their SAS accommodation form.
+We will then work together with SAS if accommodations need to be modified based on the online learning environment.
+If students have questions about whether they are eligible for accommodations, they should contact the SAS office.

-Form and/or a letter on SAS letterhead to the instructor.
-As a first step, if you have questions about whether you qualify to receive academic adjustments and services, you should contact the SAS office.
 All inquiries and discussions will remain confidential.

 ## Wellness